Joseph-Ndungi/josee-writes/_posts/2025-11-28-wrong-places.md

 **My Laptop: The Friend Who Actually Listens**

 My laptop knows more about me than most people.
 It's seen every weird 5am Google search ("can you strain a muscle from sitting too long" yes, yes you can).
-It's held all my passwords, my bad poetry, my even worse attempts at budgeting.
+It's held all my passwords, my incomplete ToDo tasks, the unfinished projects and my crazy attempts at budgeting.

 Sure, it's slow sometimes.
 Sure, the battery life is basically a joke at this point.
 But it's *there*.
 It doesn't cancel plans.
 It doesn't leave me on read.
 When I open it up, it's like "hey, welcome back, here's exactly where you left off, including those 47 tabs you refuse to close."